-California currently has an estimated 200,000 homeless children which accounts for 4% of the overall public-school population.
-The vast majority lack the basic necessities to flourish in school and are unable to participate in life enriching activities such as sports, traveling, and artistic endeavors.
+The Bay Area has an estimated 2,500 children experiencing homelessness and most lack the basic necessities to flourish in school and are unable to participate in life enriching activities such as sports, traveling, and artistic endeavors.

-Take a moment and explore local children’s charities who are providing essential services such as transitional housing, education, food, and youth development programs to children with the most need.
+Take a moment and explore how these charities are making a difference in the Bay Area by providing housing, food, education, and youth development programs to children in need.

 My New Red Shoes works to improve the quality of life and well-being for children and youth experiencing economic hardship by ensuring access to basic needs such as shoes and clothing while cultivating a sense of belonging.

 Beyond filling an unmet need, My New Red Shoes also boosts school participation, promotes dignity, and helps to strengthen families.

 The Children’s Book Project gives free high-quality books to underserved children of all ages to provide literacy, learning, and essential skills.

 Since 1992, Children’s Book Project has provided over 2.5 million books to children in shelters, schools, day cares, and community centers throughout the Bay Area.

 The Princess Project promotes self-confidence and individual beauty by providing free prom dresses and accessories to high school teens who cannot otherwise afford them.

 Since 2002, The Princess Project has helped provide prom dresses for more than 20,000 teens in the San Francisco Bay Area.